VetMed Team

 While blood tests may not directly diagnose a nasal foreign body, they can provide valuable information about the dog's overall health and immune response.
 Elevated white blood cell counts can indicate an ongoing infection or inflammation, which could be secondary to the presence of a foreign object in the nose.

 Each of these diagnostic options offers its own set of advantages and limitations, and sometimes a combination of methods is needed for a conclusive diagnosis.
-Once the foreign object is identified, a tailored treatment plan can be developed to safely remove it and address any accompanying health issues.
+Once the foreign object is identified, it can be removed placing your dog on the road to recovery.

 Treatment Options For Nasal Foreign Bodies in Dogs